cms-sw/cmssw/DQM/SiPixelPhase1Common/README.md

 ### SummationSpecification

 A dumb datastructure that represents a specification, as introduced above.
-The specification is in an internal, slightly different format, which is created by the SpecfiactionBuilder in Python code; the C++ SummationSpecification just takes the `PSet` structure and does no special processing, except for converting columns from the string form to the efficient `GeometryInterface` form.
+The specification is in an internal, slightly different format, which is created by the SpecificationBuilder in Python code; the C++ SummationSpecification just takes the `PSet` structure and does no special processing, except for converting columns from the string form to the efficient `GeometryInterface` form.

 ### SpecficationBuilder